Eat & Drink

 The gastronomic gem of Finnish Lakeland

-There are several smaller and bigger food producers in the region.
-The area is also one of the largest milk producers in Finland.
-Iisalmi in north of Kuopio is an old and well-known brewery city and several small breweries have been established in Savo region in recent years.
-Kuopio also has one of the strongest and most famous distilleries in Finland.
+The area is also one of the largest milk producers in Finland and Iisalmi in north of Kuopio is an old and well-known brewery city with several small breweries also being established in the Savo region in recent years.
+Kuopio meanwhile is home to one of the most famous distilleries in Finland.

 The region’s best natural products include lake fish, forest berries, mushrooms and wild herbs.

 The Savo region is known for its delicacies such as a baked fish pie with a rye dough-crust, which is called “kalakukko” in Finnish.
 Varieties of this iconic dish are stuffed with pork, rutabaga, or potato.
 For dessert, you can try a version with blueberries or lingonberries which are both equally delicious.